Updating search results...

 0.0 stars

-This patient education program explains the benefits and risks of anesthesia.
-This is a MedlinePlus Interactive Health Tutorial from the National Library of Medicine, designed and developed by the Patient Education Institute.
+This patient education program explains cataracts including the symptoms, diagnosis, complications, and treatment options.
+It also discusses the risks and benefits of surgery and what to expect after the procedure.
+This resource is a MedlinePlus Interactive Health Tutorial from the National Library of Medicine, designed and developed by the Patient Education Institute.

 Subject: